NYCReview

 Our initial review at the time had us singing the praises of Totto's arrival in Midtown West.
 Now we're here to update you with important news: It's still really f*cking good.

-But before you round up a crew from the office for some slurping, be aware that this location of Totto is packed pretty much all of the time.
-Waits for two are usually at least 45 minutes, and tables of three and four probably should not be attempted during any normal meal hours.
-There is, however, frequent availability for a single stool at the bar, so [perfect_for slug =“dining-solo”]Dining Solo[/perfect_for] will definitely give you an advantage in this situation.
+But before you round up a crew from the office for some slurping, be aware that this location of Totto can be pretty packed.
+Waits for two are usually at least 45 minutes, and tables of three and four probably should not be attempted during peak meal hours.
+There is, however, frequent availability for a single stool at the bar, so dining solo will definitely give you an advantage in this situation.
 Find a book that you can pretend to be reading, and maybe someone will think you're interesting.

 Food Rundown